SagarNarisetti/Text-Summarization/README.md

-### A Comparative Study of LSTMs and Transformers using Text Summarization
+### A Comparative Study of LSTMs and BiLSTMs using Text Summarization

 <!-- Abstract -->